The Polynomial Stein Discrepancy for Assessing Moment Convergence: Introduction

 Reliable assessment of posterior approximations was recently named one of three ``grand challenges in Bayesian computation" \citep{ISBABulletin}.
 Stein discrepancies \citep{gorham_measuring_2015} can assist with this by providing ways to assess whether a distribution $Q$, known via samples $\{x^{(i)}\}_{i=1}^n \sim Q$, is a good approximation to a target distribution $P$.
 These discrepancies can be applied when $P$ is only known up to a normalising constant, making them particularly appealing in the context of Bayesian inference.
 Unlike classical tools for assessing sample quality in Bayesian inference, Stein discrepancies are applicable to hyperparameter tuning \citep{gorham_measuring_2020} and goodness-of-fit testing \citep{chwialkowski_kernel_2016,liu_kernelized_2016} for biased Monte Carlo algorithms like stochastic gradient Markov chain Monte Carlo \citep[SG-MCMC,][]{welling_bayesian_2011,nemeth_stochastic_2021}.

 Currently, the most widely adopted Stein discrepancy is the kernel Stein discrepancy \citep[KSD,][]{gorham_measuring_2020,chwialkowski_kernel_2016,liu_kernelized_2016}, which applies a so-called Stein operator \citep{Stein_bound_1972} to a reproducing kernel Hilbert space.
 The KSD has an analytically tractable form and can perform well in tuning and goodness-of-fit tasks using the recommended inverse multiquadric (IMQ) base kernel.
 However, the computational cost of KSD is quadratic in the number of samples, $n$, from the distribution $Q$, so it is infeasible to directly apply KSD in applications where large numbers of MCMC iterations have been used.
-To address this bottleneck, \cite{liu_kernelized_2016} introduced an early linear-time alternative.
-However, the statistic suffers from poor statistical power compared to its quadratic-time counterpart.
+To address this bottleneck, \citet{liu_kernelized_2016} introduced an early linear-time alternative.
+However, the statistic suffers from poor statistical power compared to its quadratic-time counterpart, meaning that the probability of rejecting the null hypothesis when it is false is low.
 Several approaches have been disseminated in the literature to tackle these problems and reduce the cost of using Stein discrepancies.
 Notably, the finite set Stein discrepancy \citep[FSSD,][]{jitkrittum_linear-time_2017} and the random feature Stein discrepancy \citep[RFSD,][]{huggins_random_2021} have been proposed as linear-time alternatives to KSD.

 The main idea behind FSSD is to use a finite set of test locations to evaluate the Stein witness function, which can be computed in linear-time.
 The FSSD test can effectively capture the differences between $P$ and $Q$, by optimizing the test locations and kernel bandwidth.
 However, the test is sensitive to the test locations and other tuning parameters, all of which need to be optimized \citep{jitkrittum_linear-time_2017}.
 The test requires that the samples be split for this optimisation and for evaluation.
 Additionally, the FSSD experiences a degradation of power relative to the standard KSD in high dimensions \citep{huggins_random_2021}.